marcospereira/jte/docs/index.md

 No further dependencies are required!
 Check out the [syntax documentation](syntax.md) and have fun with jte.

+!!! tip "Java 17+"

+    Starting from [jte 3](https://github.com/casid/jte/releases/tag/3.0.0), support for Java versions below 17 has been discontinued.
+However, users who are still on older Java versions can continue to use [jte 2](https://github.com/casid/jte/releases/tag/2.3.2), which will be maintained with necessary security patches as long as required.

 ## IntelliJ Plugin

 jte gives you the same productive, typesafe experience you're used to from writing Java or Kotlin.
 Here is a quick demo of the [IntelliJ jte plugin][intellij-plugin]: